ZhangXu0963/NPC/README.md

 ## Introduction

-This is a PyTorch implementation for the AAAI 2024 paper ["Negative Pre-aware for Noisy Cross-modal Matching"](http://arxiv.org/abs/2312.05777).
+This is a PyTorch implementation for the AAAI 2024 paper ["Negative Pre-aware for Noisy Cross-Modal Matching"](http://arxiv.org/abs/2312.05777).
 Our method **NPC** is built on top of the [CLIP](https://arxiv.org/abs/2103.00020) in PyTorch for end-to-end Image-text Matching.
 <img src = "./assets/intro1.png" width = "80%">

 In *Step 1*, we calculate the negative impact of each sample via the siamese model *A'* of base model *A*.